dotnet/AspNetCore.Docs/aspnetcore/client-side/bundling-and-minification.md

 ## Configure bundling and minification

+::: moniker range="<= aspnetcore-2.0"

-The MVC and Razor Pages project templates provide a *bundleconfig.json* configuration file which defines the options for each bundle.
-By default, a single bundle configuration is defined for the custom JavaScript (*wwwroot/js/site.js*) and stylesheet (*wwwroot/css/site.css*) files:
+In ASP.NET Core 2.0 or earlier, the MVC and Razor Pages project templates provide a *bundleconfig.json* configuration file which defines the options for each bundle:

+::: moniker-end

+::: moniker range=">= aspnetcore-2.1"

+Add a new JSON file, named *bundleconfig.json*, to the MVC or Razor Pages project root.
+Include the following JSON in that file as a starting point:

+::: moniker-end

 [!code-json[](../client-side/bundling-and-minification/samples/BuildBundlerMinifierApp/bundleconfig.json)]

+The *bundleconfig.json* file defines the options for each bundle.
+In the preceding example, a single bundle configuration is defined for the custom JavaScript (*wwwroot/js/site.js*) and stylesheet (*wwwroot/css/site.css*) files.

 Configuration options include: